jbmerville/Hackerrank-Solutions/README.md

-# HackerRank_My_Solutions
+# Hackerrank-Solutions
-My solutions to the problems on HackerRank in python
+A repository of some of the solution I wrote when solving problems on Hackerrank.